 Use our Salary Calculator to adjust starting salaries to your location.

-While the collection of data can be automated, the translation, analysis and ability to make business recommendations based off the data is in high demand from employers.
+While the collection of data can be automated, the ability to translate, analyze and make business recommendations based off that data is in high demand from employers.
 As the Internet of Things (IoT) grows and more devices and sensors become interconnected, the volume of available data is only going to expand.
 To help manage and derive value from it, businesses need skilled data architects who can translate information into specific database solutions.

 Data architects need analytical and creative skills, plus in-depth knowledge of data systems and database methodology.
 They need to communicate effectively, plan and coordinate data resources, and translate business requirements into database solutions.
 Familiarity with Oracle, Microsoft SQL servers and other systems — like Unix, Linux, Solaris and Microsoft Windows — is essential.
-Data architect jobs are plentiful across the nation, particularly in tech hubs like Austin, Texas; New York; San Francisco; and Seattle.
-The midpoint salary for a data architect is $133,500.
+Data architect jobs are plentiful across the nation, and start at a national midpoint salary of $141,250.

 Business intelligence analyst

 Companies have embraced the use of big data analysis, which has increased their activities in data mining and reporting.
 As a result, the need for business intelligence analysts has grown exponentially.
 This job involves turning raw data into actionable insights and developing reporting solutions that work across the organization.
-People who succeed in this role have solid analytical, troubleshooting and problem-solving skills, along with proficiency with using business intelligence, data mining and Excel pivot table tools to analyze data.
+People who succeed in this role have solid analytical, troubleshooting and problem-solving skills, along with proficiency with using business intelligence and data mining tools, as well as Excel pivot tables, to analyze data.
 An education in finance, business or information systems is typically required.
 Relaying results and making recommendations to senior management necessitates high-level communication skills.

-The current midpoint salary for a senior business intelligence analyst is $93,750, but due to the high demand for the role, employers may be willing to pay more for candidates who have additional qualifications, such as the CPA certification or specific industry expertise.
+The current midpoint salary for a senior business intelligence analyst is $97,000, but due to the high demand for the role, employers may be willing to pay more.
+And candidates with additional qualifications, such as the CPA certification or specific industry expertise, stand to earn even higher pay.

-User experience (UX) designers are responsible for how a product or website feels.
-Their job is to zero in on users’ underlying emotional and functional needs, and help create an enjoyable digital experience based on those discoveries.
+UX designers are responsible for how a product or website feels.
+Their job is to zero in on users’ underlying emotional and functional needs and help create an enjoyable digital experience based on those discoveries.
 UX designers conduct usability testing and consult with clients to understand their goals and intentions.

 The growth of mobile and web development leads to continued demand for this role.
-Cities like Austin, New York, San Francisco and Seattle have particularly active markets.
-Today, the midpoint salary for a UX designer is around $93,500 — and it’s likely to rise in the future.
+Today, the midpoint salary for a UX designer is $96,250 — and it’s likely to rise in the future.

 Systems analysts help business and IT teams find technical solutions to business problems.
 They play a central role in the planning and execution of projects, and they may serve as a liaison between IT and end users.
 Duties include analyzing hardware and software issues, writing and maintaining systems documentation, and translating user and system requirements into functional technical specifications.

-Hiring for systems analysts is projected to increase 9 percent by 2026, according to the BLS, largely because of the rapid adoption of cloud computing and the rising use of IT services in the health field.
-Currently, systems analysts earn a midpoint salary of $92,750.
+Hiring for systems analysts is projected to increase 9 percent by 2028 (based on levels initially from 2018), according to the U.S. Bureau of Labor Statistics, largely because of the rapid adoption of cloud computing and the rising use of IT services in the healthcare field.
+Currently, systems analysts earn a midpoint salary of $95,500.

 Business analysts bridge the gap between business and IT.
 They determine business unit needs and plan, implement and improve business information systems across multiple departments, ensuring business data and reporting needs are met.
 Companies hire for this role when they want to act on business intelligence and make data-driven decisions.
 People with experience in financial analysis, data flow analysis and project management are strong candidates.

-These jobs are in high demand, especially in San Francisco and Minneapolis, and it can be difficult to fill these positions across industries.
+These jobs are in high demand, and it can be difficult to fill these positions across industries.
 Previously considered a subset of general business skills, business analytics is a field with space to build a lucrative career thanks to explosive growth since it came into its own.
-Business analysts with one to three years of experience can expect to earn a starting salary of $68,500.
+Business analysts with one to three years of experience can expect to earn a midpoint starting salary around $71,000.

 Litigation support/eDiscovery analyst